googlemaps-samples/maps-sdk-for-ios-samples/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/googlemaps/maps-sdk-for-ios-samples)
 ![Apache-2.0](https://img.shields.io/badge/license-Apache-blue)

-# Google Maps SDK for iOS and Google Places API for iOS sample code
+# Google Maps SDK for iOS, Google Places SDK for iOS, and Google Navigation SDK for iOS sample code

-This repository contains sample code for use with the Google Maps SDK for iOS and Google Places API for iOS.
+This repository contains sample code for use with the Google Maps SDK for iOS, Google Places SDK for iOS and Google Navigation SDK for iOS.

 ## GoogleMaps